Index of Production, UK: March 2024

 The MBS is fully online.
 Business owners can log on from any location and submit their data at an appropriate time.
 Most other data in the IoP come from the DESNZ, so will be less affected than the survey data.

 From January 2018, Value Added Tax (VAT) data have also been included across 64 production industries for small- and medium-sized businesses.
-For more information, see our VAT turnover data in National Accounts: background and methodology article.
+More information is available in our VAT turnover data in National Accounts: background and methodology article.

 A comprehensive list of the IoP source data can be found in our Gross domestic product (GDP) data sources catalogue.

-For January 2024, the response rates were 73.1% based on forms returned and this accounted for 83.0% of total turnover coverage of the sample population.
-Historical information can be found in our IoP response rates.
+For March 2024, the response rates were 68.4% based on forms returned.
+This accounted for 78.2% of total turnover coverage of the sample population.
+For further information, see our current and historical Monthly Business Survey (MBS) (production) response rates dataset.

 Quality and methodology

-The data reported in IoP bulletins and datasets are estimates that are subject to uncertainty, for example sampling variability and non-sampling error.
-For more information on these issues, see our Uncertainty and how we measure it for our surveys.
+The data reported in IoP bulletins and datasets are estimates that are subject to uncertainty, such as sampling variability and non-sampling error.
+More information is available on our Uncertainty and how we measure it for our surveys web page.

 More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our UK Index of Production QMI.